Canon SX730 vs Nikon D6

 Studio photographers will appreciate that the Nikon D6 (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX730 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX730 and D6 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Nikon D6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Nikon D6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.